thephez/docs-core/docs/reference/p2p-network-control-messages.md

 If the result of every hash points to a set bit, the filter matches.
 If any of the results points to an unset bit, the filter does not match.

 The following transaction elements are compared against bloom filters.
-All elements will be hashed in the byte order used in [blocks](../resources/glossary.md#block) (for example, [TXIDs](../resources/glossary.md#transaction-identifiers) will be in [internal byte order](../resources/glossary.md#internal-byte-order)).
+All elements will be hashed in the byte order used in {term}`blocks` (for example, [TXIDs](../resources/glossary.md#transaction-identifiers) will be in [internal byte order](../resources/glossary.md#internal-byte-order)).

 * **TXIDs:** the transaction's SHA256(SHA256()) hash.